marblecoma/boids-uiua/README.md

 ## TODO

 - Quadtree
-- Allow program to be reset via keyboard command
+- <s>Allow program to be reset via keyboard command</s>
-- Sliders to dynamically control strength of each force
+- Allow dynamic control of strength of each force